Seva-Vaskin/cooking-calculator/README.md

 ## Configuring

 * Create a copy of `auth.ini.example` named `auth.example` and configure postgres connection information

+## Database creating

+* Database could be created using `create_db.sql` script.
+It could be filled with data not provided in the repository.